Lacrymology/states/salt/master/doc/install.rst

 GitLab
 """"""

-A :doc:`Gitlab formula </gitlab/doc/index>` is also available to act as a git server for a salt master.
+A :doc:`/gitlab/doc/index` is also available to act as a git server for a salt master.
 It requires manual settings and need more preparation but can answers other needs.